royboy322/AI-Python/README.md

 Poker is a basic python poker game simulation where two players are dealt hands from a shuffled deck of cards.
 The total points of each hand are calculated, with face cards having a value of 10 and aces being worth 11 points.
 The game determines the winner based on the total points, and ties are possible.

 Relationships is a python program that checks the relationship between two lists, determining if one is a sublist, superlist, if they are equal, or if they are completely unequal.
 It includes helper functions to identify sublists within lists and provides straightforward results for a variety of list comparisons.

+String AI is a python program that uses a genetic algorithm to evolve a population of strings toward a target phrase.
+Through selection, crossover, and mutation, the program simulates natural evolution over generations to find the optimal match for the given string.
+It tracks the fitness of each individual and visualizes fitness progression over generations.